thurdev/TH_BTC/README.md

 Everything is configurable, and choose where you want to save MySQL or in SQLite.

 Includes:
-* 🛒 Black markets
+* 🛒 Black markets, buy items
+* 📊 Stockmarket, buy and sell bitcoin (BITCOIN PRICE BASED ON CONFIG EUR,USD Etc...)
-* 🚀 Booster multipliers
+* 🚀 Booster multipliers, multiply your earnings
-* ⛏️ Different earnings based on player pickaxe.
+* ⛏️ Different earnings based on player pickaxe, earn different amount by mining different blocks.

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With
 * [Java](https://www.java.com/pt-BR/download/ie_manual.jsp?locale=pt_BR)